selwynpolit/d9book/book/queries.md

 **Parameters**

-Notice that the first parameter can be a string or a ConditionInterface:
+Notice that the first parameter can be a `string` or a `ConditionInterface`:

 `string|\Drupal\Core\Entity\Query\ConditionInterface $field`: Name of the field being queried or an instance of ConditionInterface.
 In the case of the name, it must contain a field name, optionally followed by a column name.
 The column can be the reference property, usually "entity", for reference fields and that can be followed similarly by a field name and so on.
 Additionally, the target entity type can be specified by appending the ":target_entity_type_id" to "entity".
 Some examples: